montoyamoraga/tiny-trainable-instruments/docs/installation.md

 If you are using an old version of pyenv, there's a chance that the install won't work; copy the entire command pyenv gives you (including the &&'s) and enter it into the terminal.
 Then once pyenv is updated, try the above command again.

-Now that you have the correct version of Python, create a virtual environment (which we will name env) using the Python package venv.
+Now that you have the correct version of python, create a virtual environment (which we will name env) using the python package venv.
+(Most dependency problems can be solved by using a virtualenv; we can’t support issues not using a virtualenv due to the huge variety of system configurations.)

 ```bash
 python -m venv env